Pathology & Lab Services

 What To Do Next

-Your child’s primary care provider or specialist will need to send an order to pathology in order for us to perform the necessary tests.
+Your child’s primary care provider or specialist will need to send orders to the hospital in order for us to perform the necessary testing.

 Monday to Friday 7:30 a.m. to 5:00 p.m.